ardanlabs/gotraining/topics/go/README.md

 **Code Must Never Lie**

+We have all been here if you have been programming long enough.
+At this point it doesn't matter how fast the code might be if no one can understand or maintain it moving forward.

+**Quotes**

 _"This is a cardinal sin amongst programmers.
 If code looks like it’s doing one thing when it’s actually doing something else, someone down the road will read that code and misunderstand it, and use it or alter it in a way that causes bugs.
 That someone might be you, even if it was your code in the first place." - Nate Finch_

-We have all been here if you have been programming long enough.
-At this point it doesn't matter how fast the code might be if no one can understand or maintain it moving forward.

 [Code Must Never Lie](https://npf.io/2017/08/lies)

 **Average Developer**

-_"Can you explain it to the median user (developer)? as opposed to will the smartest user (developer) figure it out?" - Peter Weinberger (inventor of AWK)_

 You must be aware of who you are on your team.
 When hiring new people, you must be aware of where they fall.
 The code must be written for the average developer to comprehend.
 If you are below average, you have the responsibility to come up to speed.
 If you are the expert, you have the responsbility to reduce being clever.

+**Quotes**

+_"Can you explain it to the median user (developer)? as opposed to will the smartest user (developer) figure it out?" - Peter Weinberger (inventor of AWK)_

 **Real Machine**

+In Go, the underlying machine is the real machine rather than a single abstract machine.
+The model of computation is that of the computer.
+Here is the key, Go gives you direct access to the machine while still providing abstraction mechanisms to allow higher-level ideas to be expressed.

+**Quotes**

 _"A well-designed language has a one-one correlation between source code and object code.
 It's obvious to the programmer what code will be generated from their source.
 This provides its own satisfaction, is efficient, and reduces the need for documentation." - Chuck Moore (inventor of Forth)_

-In Go, the underlying machine is the real machine rather than a single abstract machine.
-The model of computation is that of the computer.
-Here is the key, Go gives you direct access to the machine while still providing abstraction mechanisms to allow higher-level ideas to be expressed.

 ---